William12556/e-Paper-IP-Display/README.md

 - Shows current IPv4 address or "No Network"
 - Polls network status every 15 seconds
 - Updates display only when IP changes
-- Runs as systemd service under dedicated system user 'epaper'
+- Runs as systemd service with root privileges (required for GPIO access)

 ## Waveshare Resources